Shabnam-Perveen23/face-detector/README.md

 # face-detector
-face detection project using python openCV
+face and eye detection project using python openCV